 6.3.25.1 Definition

 This data type represents the requirements for a top network slice subnet, a network slice subnet directly associated with the network slice.
 It includes an aggregated list of the attributes from RANSliceSubnetProfile and CNSliceSubnetProfile.

-Editor's NOTE: Whether TopSliceSubnetProfile is an IOC or dataType is FFS.

 6.3.25.2 Attributes